jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_templates.md

 3. Click **Apply configuration to….**
 4. If you have made changes to the configuration then you will be prompted to save those changes to the template.
 5. For an alarm or scheduling configuration, Choose configurations to apply.
 6. Select the Spotlight connections to apply the configuration to.
-For more information, see Select connections.
+For more information, see [Select connections][enterprise_cfgmonitor_selectconnections].
 7. Preview changes to the configuration of the Spotlight connections.
-For more information, see Preview changes.
+For more information, see [Preview changes][enterprise_cfgmonitor_applyconfig_preview].

 ## How modify a template